leakless21/omoai/docs/ARCHITECTURE.md

 4. The VAD model detects speech segments, which are then passed to the ASR model.
 5. The ChunkFormer ASR model transcribes the audio segments, generating a raw transcript with segment-level timestamps.
 6. The alignment module processes the raw transcript and the audio to produce word-level timestamps.
-7. The post-processing script sends the transcript to the LLM for punctuation and summarization.
+7. The post-processing script sends the transcript to the LLM for punctuation, summarization, and timestamped topic extraction.
-8. The final results, including the punctuated transcript, summary, and detailed timestamp information, are compiled into a JSON object.
+8. The final results, including the punctuated transcript, summary, timestamped topics, and detailed timestamp information, are compiled into a JSON object.
 9. The API server returns the JSON object to the client and, if configured, saves the output to disk in various formats (JSON, SRT, VTT, etc.).

 ## 5. Deployment Considerations

 The application is designed to be containerized using Docker for easy deployment and scalability.
 A `Dockerfile` can be created to package the application and all its dependencies.
 The containerized application can then be deployed on any cloud provider or on-premise infrastructure that supports Docker.

+## 6. Script-Based Pipeline Architecture

+The system uses a script-based approach for better isolation and resource management:

+- **Preprocessing**: Handled by `scripts/preprocess.py` via API service layer
+- **ASR**: Orchestrated by `scripts/asr.py` via `src/omoai/api/scripts/asr_wrapper.py`
+- **Post-processing**: Managed by `scripts/post.py` via `src/omoai/api/scripts/postprocess_wrapper.py`

+This architecture provides:
+- **Process isolation**: Each major component runs in separate processes
+- **Resource management**: Independent memory and GPU context for each stage
+- **Fault tolerance**: Failures in one component don't affect others
+- **CUDA compatibility**: Proper multiprocessing setup with spawn method

+## 7. Memory Optimization Features

+The system includes advanced CUDA memory management:

+- **Expandable segments**: Reduces memory fragmentation (PYTORCH_CUDA_ALLOC_CONF)
+- **Garbage collection**: Automatic cleanup at 80% utilization threshold
+- **Pinned memory**: Optimized host-device transfers with background threads
+- **Multiprocessing**: Spawn method enforced for CUDA compatibility
+- **vLLM worker optimization**: Dedicated multiprocessing settings for LLM inference
+- **GPU cache clearing**: Automatic VRAM cleanup between pipeline stages